5 Ways to Reduce Your Software Development Risks

 • An ongoing, iterative learning curve that allows the team to implement feedback immediately

-• The ability to customize applications during development, based on the feedback for each iteration
+• The ability to customize applications during development based on the feedback for each iteration

 • A more predictable performance against budget and timing

-Tactic #3: Focus on Quality Communications
+3. Focus on Quality Communications

 The success of a software development project depends on how effective communication is.
 Methods used in planning and execution can be verbal, written, electronic, or in-person interactions, but always involve the flow of information.
-Every team member needs full information to do their job, and nothing must be misinterpreted or overlooked.
+Every team member needs full information to do their job; nothing must be misinterpreted or overlooked.

-Tactic #4: Appoint an Invested Product Owner
+4. Appoint an Invested Product Owner

 The PO needs to be fully invested in the project, taking part in daily meetings, defining user stories, and prioritizing backlogs.
 By conducting frequent sprint reviews and resolving conflicts, the PO keeps their finger on the pulse of the project and delivers on the milestones.

-Tactic #5: Use Metrics to Track Progress
+5. Use Metrics to Track Progress

 For more information on how an experienced software development company can help you reduce your software development risks, please contact us.